decipherindustries/signalk-calypso-ultrasonic/README.md

 ## @TODO
 - [x] Signal K plugin skeleton + config for writing flags
 - [x] Writing flags to the device if they were set in config
-- [ ] Figure out if we should be using `environment/wind/angleApparent` or `environment/wind/directionMagnetic` ?
+- [ ] Figure out if we should be using `environment/wind/angleApparent` or `environment/wind/directionMagnetic` and if we are deriving angle properly ?
 - [ ] Figure out how to implement unit tests that don't rely on an actual device
 - [ ] Add the configuration option to do combine values with other values in tree to enrich each delta with True Wind and such